-We start our tour with spectacular building of Oslo City Hall and learn about the life of gods and the stories of wisdom and love, war and hate, and magnificent visions of the future.
+We start our tour at the spectacular Oslo City Hall (Fridtjof Nansens plass 2, The Two Swans Fontaine, GPS: 59.912372, 10.733971), and learn about the lives of the gods and the stories of wisdom and love, war and hate, and magnificent visions of the future.

-The tour continues with stories related to the National Theater.
+The tour continues with stories related to the Norwegian and Oslo´s symbols and legends

-The tour continues with stories related to the Norwegian Parliament.
+The tour continues with stories related to the places where the Norwegian capital was transferred in XVII st, and received its name as Christiania.

 The tour continues with stories related to Kvadraturen.